-Whether you are travelling alone, as a couple or with family or friends it would be beneficial to decide on dates that are mutually convenient as possible to all those involved.
-Booking time off work is the first step, and they are often first-come-first-served so get your holiday forms handed into your manager as soon as possible!
+Whether you are travelling alone, as a couple or with family or friends it would be beneficial to decide on dates that are mutually convenient to all those involved.
+Booking time off work is the first step, and they are often on a first-come-first-served basis.
+So I recommend that you get your holiday forms handed into your manager as soon as possible!

-Consider your budget, and make sure you know how you are paying for the holiday and your budget.
+Consider your budget, and make sure you know how you are paying for the holiday.
 Have the money up front?
 Go for it.
-If not, many companies offer deposit schemes such as Jet2Holidays who offer a deposit of £60pp with the remainder of the balance payable in installments.
-OnTheBeach also offer a deposit system, with you not having to pay until 2 weeks before your holiday subject to Ts and Cs.
+If not, many companies offer deposit schemes such as Jet2Holidays, who offer a deposit of £60pp with the remainder of the balance payable in installments.

 Also, consider the type of holiday you want to go on and the hotel’s suitability for your travelling party.
 Have kids? you might want to read up on the facilities available both at your hotel and the local area.
 Fancy somewhere more relaxed as a couple? go for adults only as these tend to be more suitable.
-Or perhaps you fancy a short break, in which case city breaks over a weekend might be a good option.
+Or perhaps you just fancy a short break.
+In which case, city breaks might be a particularly good option.

 3. Visit the High Street